-From our experience, it appears that Internal Rate of Return (IRR) is the metric of choice for many, if not most, real estate investors.
-However, you may be aware that there are a few issues with IRR that can cause you some vexation: If you expect a negative cash flow at some point in the future, then the IRR computation may simply fail to come up with a unique result; and with your positive cash flows, IRR may be a bit too optimistic about the rate at which you can reinvest them.
+As we discussed in a previous post, Internal Rate of Return (IRR) is the metric of choice for many, if not most, real estate investors.
+But there are a few issues with IRR that can cause you some vexation: If you expect a negative cash flow at some point in the future, then the IRR computation may fail to come up with a unique result; and with your positive cash flows, IRR may be a bit too optimistic about the rate at which you can reinvest them.

-For these reasons, a variation on IRR, called Modified Internal Rate of Return (MIRR), can be very important.
-When you see how it works, then you’ll also see that it gives you the opportunity to deal with IRR’s shortcomings.
+For these reasons, a variation on IRR, called Modified Internal Rate of Return (MIRR), can be a useful tool.
+Let’s see how it works, and see how it gives you the opportunity to deal with IRR’s shortcomings.

-Let’s begin with the safe rate and pose the question, “Why and when does the safe rate come into play?”
-The answer has to do with negative cash flows.
+Let’s begin with the question, “Why and when does the safe rate come into play?”
+The answer is all about negative cash flows.
 Usually, you expect an investment to put cash into your pocket (positive cash flow), but sometimes it pulls money out of your pocket instead (negative cash flow).
 In real life, you can’t leave a negative cash flow sitting there and just move on to the next year.
 The property has to pay its bills, so you as the investor have to pick up the tab.
 In other words, you have to make an additional cash investment in the property.
 Herein lies the key.

 Hold that thought for a moment while we consider what happens to an IRR computation when it encounters negative cash flows.
 Let’s say you invest $100,000 to purchase a property and have these cash flows: